 FREQUENTLY ASKED QUESTIONS

-Payments for Bingen-White Salmon Police Department issued tickets are handled through West District Court.
-Located in the Pioneer Building, 501 Washington Street, White Salmon, Washington.
-They are open 8am to 12pm and 1pm to 5pm, Monday through Friday.
-Payments can also be made online.
-ONLINE PAYMENTS
+Payments for Bingen-White Salmon Police Department issued tickets are handled through West District Court located at Klickitat County Pioneer Center, 501 Washington St, White Salmon, Washington.
+They are open 8:00am - 5:00pm (closed 12:00-1:00), Monday through Friday.
+Payments can also be made online at ONLINE PAYMENTS.

 If you are involved in a vehicle accident and the police investigate it, you do not need to file a report.
 If you are involved in an accident and the police do not investigate it and damage is more than $700 to either vehicle or there are any injuries, you must complete a Washington State Vehicle Collision Report (Citizen), which can be found on the Bulletin board in the Lobby of the Police Department.
 If you have questions call the office at (509) 493-1177.